TheAutoBuilder.com

 Words & Photography

 The dual 11-inch fans from SPAL can flow 2,780-cfm of air and will keep a properly equipped 800-horsepower engine cool, so they will work great with most stock and mildly modified 4×4 engines.
-The dual fan and shroud assembly measures in at approximately 23.5-inches wide, 16.25-inches high and 4.25-inches deep.
+The dual fan and shroud assembly measures approximately 23.5 inches wide, 16.25 inches high, and 4.25 inches deep.
 We installed the fans on our 2000 Chevy Tahoe Limited with its mildly modified 5.7-liter Vortec engine.
-We have driven the big SUV across the country towing a heavily loaded trailer, towed large boats for our sister magazine FAMILY and PERFORMANCE BOATING and through the deserts of the southwest in 100-plus degree weather.
+We have driven the big SUV across the country towing a heavily loaded trailer, towed large boats for our sister magazine FAMILY and PERFORMANCE BOATING, and through the deserts of the southwest in 100-plus degree weather.
 The results: the SPAL fans have kept the engine cool under all operating conditions we have thrown at the rig.

-Including time to pause for photography; the removal of the stock fan/clutch assembly; removal, modification and reinstallation of the fan shroud; and installation of the electronic fans and controller took about 6-7-hours.
-If you are mechanically and electronically inclined and plan to perform the installation yourself give yourself a full day or maybe even a weekend to make sure you can complete the install.
-If after reading about the installation on our rig, you do not feel you have the skills required to properly install the fans and controller have the system installed by your local 4×4 shop, just be sure that you tell them your friends at 4×4 BUILDER sent you.
+Including time to pause for photography, the removal of the stock fan/clutch assembly, removal, modification, and reinstallation of the fan shroud, and installation of the electronic fans and controller took about 6-7 hours.
+If you are mechanically and electronically inclined and plan to perform the installation yourself, give yourself a full day or maybe even a weekend to make sure you can complete the install.
+If, after reading about the installation on our rig, you do not feel you have the skills required to properly install the fans and controller, have the system installed by your local 4×4 shop.
+Just be sure to tell them your friends at 4×4 BUILDER sent you.

 ARTICLE SOURCES